thehimel/mac/zsh/README.md

 ## Fig

-* Fig allows powerfull autocompletion in the terminal.
+* Fig allows powerful autocompletion in the terminal.
 * Install fig from [here](https://fig.io/).
 * [Tutorial](https://youtu.be/QsXbY33EX9w?t=243)
 > Presently, Fig is not allowing new Signups.